-With cold and flu season just around the corner, it’s worth noting that as much as nobody likes to cough, it can actually be good for you.
+Cold and flu season is here corner and while nobody likes to cough and splutter, it can actually have benefits for you.
 In order to better understand this, it is important to understand what mucus is, how it is different to phlegm and the role that both play in our bodies, especially in relation to coughs.

-Mucus is the slippery liquid made by our mucus membranes or mucosa.1Apg1 These membranes line the passageways in our bodies that come into contact with the outside environment, these include the nose, mouth, airways, digestive tract, the reproductive tract, the white part of the eye and on the inside of the eyelids.1Apg1
+Mucus is the slippery liquid made by our mucous membranes or mucosa.
+These membranes line the passageways in our bodies that come into contact with the outside environment, i.e. the nose, mouth, airways, digestive tract, the reproductive tract, the white part of the eye and on the inside of the eyelids.

 How mucus moves along the mucus escalator

 The respiratory tract is a mucus-making machine, producing over a litre of mucus a day.
 This ensures that the protective mucus blanket is constantly supplied with newly made mucus.
 Many cells lining the airways have long, tail-like hair called cilia, which beat 10 to 12 times per second.